Vegetarianism: Diabetes

 Vegetarian diets are under preliminary research for their potential to help people with type 2 diabetes.

 Cardiovascular system

 Meta-analyses have reported a reduced risk of death from ischemic heart disease and from cerebrovascular disease among vegetarians.
+A 2023 systematic review and meta-analysis of prospective cohort studies found that vegetarian diets were associated with a reduced risk of cardiovascular disease overall and of ischemic heart disease in particular, while evidence for stroke was less clear.

 Mental health

 Reviews of vegan and vegetarian diets showed a possible association with depression and anxiety, particularly among people under 26 years old.
 Another review found no significant associations between a vegetarian diet and depression or anxiety.

 Eating disorders

 The American Dietetic Association discussed that vegetarian diets may be more common among adolescents with eating disorders, indicating that vegetarian diets do not cause eating disorders, but rather "vegetarian diets may be selected to camouflage an existing eating disorder".